 ]

-and insert a new include()
+Then edit the django_projects/mysite/mysite/urls.py and insert a new include() line for the

-new mysite/polls/urls.py
+new django_projects/mysite/polls/urls.py:

 from django.contrib import admin